pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 #### 12.2 Creating a malicious generator

+Our objective:
+- Create a malicious service that will run
+- Disable `sysmon.service` and `auditbeat.service`

 We assume that some script `/opt/beacon.sh` already exists.
 You can replace `ExecStart` with a different path or even add the reverse shell directly.

 We drop a simple executable script in `/lib/systemd/system-generators/systemd-network-generator` .
 When it runs, it will: